vcl/ng-vcl/src/plotly/README.md

 # Usage

+## Using with webpack

+The plotly package provides a special entry point for webpack.
+Add "webpack" to resolve.mainFields in your webpack config file.

+resolve: {
+  mainFields: ["webpack", "module", "browser", "main"], ...
+}

 ## Importing plotly (polyfills.ts or some other file)

 if you want to use plotly in combination with zone.js,